NordicSemiconductor/asset-tracker-cloud-coiote-azure-converter-js/adr/004-timestamp-hierarchy.md

 value should be used in the resource 5518 in case its original value is undefined.

-## Timestamp hierarchy
+## Timestamp hierarchy levels

-1- The value from resource 5518 of the Temperature, Pressure or Humidity object, depending on the case.
-2- The value of the key "$lastUpdate" of the resource "5700" of the Temperature, Pressure or Humidity object, depending on the case, in the metadata object
+1. The value from resource 5518 of the Temperature, Pressure or Humidity object, depending on the case.
+2. The value of the key "$lastUpdate" of the resource "5700" of the Temperature, Pressure or Humidity object, depending on the case, in the metadata object
-3- The value of the key "$lastUpdate" of the Temperature, Pressure or Humidity object, depending on the case, in the metadata object 4- The value from key "$lastUpdate" of LwM2M object, in the metadata object
+3. The value of the key "$lastUpdate" of the Temperature, Pressure or Humidity object, depending on the case, in the metadata object
+4. The value from key "$lastUpdate" of LwM2M object, in the metadata object

+// TODO: improve the way the `Timestamp hierarchy levels` is described